 If you can’t provide legacy data for the entire employee population, click the following to focus on just that subset of employees in the comparison: the Display only the employees uploaded from Legacy checkbox and the Include only the employees uploaded from Legacy report filter.

 Selecting the Display only the employees uploaded from Legacy checkbox includes employees that weren’t in the legacy data file.
 This includes the combined employee list from all of the Legacy Employee data files.
-For example, if you uploaded earnings but not deductions from an employee, that employee is still be included in the totals for the Deductions section.
-Activate can’t tell whether the employee was deliberately left off the deduction file, or whether they were left off because the deduction wasn’t calculated in the legacy system and therefore is a true variance.
+For example, if you uploaded earnings but not deductions from an employee, that employee is still included in the totals for the Deductions section.
+Activate can’t tell whether the employee was intentionally left off the deduction file, or whether they were left off because the deduction wasn’t calculated in the legacy system and therefore is a true variance.

 The checkbox includes the combined employee list from all of the Legacy Employee data files.
 For example, if you uploaded earnings but not deductions from an employee, that employee is still included in the totals for the Deductions section.
-Activate can’t tell if the employee was left off the deduction file intentionally or they were left off because the deduction wasn’t calculated in the legacy system and is a true variance.
+Activate can’t tell whether the employee was left off the deduction file intentionally or they were left off because the deduction wasn’t calculated in the legacy system and is a true variance.

 Yes, you can change the default filter from Edit Test Parameters in the test workflow.
 The default acceptable variance of 0.50 was selected to encourage testers to focus on significant differences and not waste time on variance amounts that might be rounding differences between Dayforce and the legacy system.
 You can change this default to the acceptable tolerance for your customer's project.
 You can also change the value when running individual reports, if you need a higher or lower tolerance to troubleshoot individual payroll codes or taxes.